CleanroomMC/cleanroom-website/docs/groovy-script/mods/bloodmagic/alchemy_table.md

     syphon(int)
     ```

 - `int`.
 Sets the minimum tier the Blood Orb inside the table must be.
-Requires greater than or equal to 0 and less than AltarTier.MAXTIERS.
+Requires greater than or equal to 0 and less than `AltarTier.MAXTIERS`, which is determined by the config option `enableTierSixEvenThoughThereIsNoContent`.
 (Default `0`).

     ```groovy:no-line-numbers
     tier(int)